 Your Brain Learns Safety Through Experience

 The neuroscience of obsession also reveals that obsessive loops lose power when your nervous system learns to feel safe in moments that once triggered fear, uncertainty, or urgency.
 You cannot rewire obsession if your body is in a state of threat.
 Safety must be practiced, felt, and repeated.
 When your brain senses that the present moment is not dangerous, it stops sending the alarm signals that fuel obsession.
 This is why grounding, slow breathing, posture shifts, and other body-based tools are essential.
-You are not managing symptoms.
+You are not managing signals.
 You are training your brain to recognize that it no longer needs to rehearse danger.

 New Thoughts Must Be Practiced Until They Stick